Ocean and Air Shipping From the US to Singapore

 Annual Container Volume: >9 million TEUs.

-- This port has four container terminals
+- Facilities include four container terminals

 - It’s the largest of the US’ East Coast ports